To do our part in keeping our campus safe and healthy, we will be working remotely until further notice.

 UVM's IBB model went live in FY16.
 The IBB Steering Committee continues to meet to assess the model’s performance and impact.
 Metrics associated with the model are reviewed annually.
-The next major review of the model will occur in FY24, with the implementation of IBB Model 3.0 in FY25.
+The model underwent major review during FY20 with changes implemented in FY21.

 Each College/School/Unit has an identified local resource trained on IBB by the Financial Analysis and Budgeting Office.
 Any questions regarding IBB should be directed to them.
 If you still have questions after contacting your local resource, please contact your FAB analyst.